mudspringhiker/airgapped_mas/ImageRegistry/imageregistrysetup.md

-# Setting up and deploying the image registry
+# Setting up the image registry

 - Provisioned a RHEL 8.10 vm in Fyre
 - Expanded the disk up to 1000G